 Johnson’s whodunnit shines brightest whenever Benoit Blanc (Daniel Craig) is on screen, with the exception of one scene.
 Blanc is one of the Bond actor’s most memorable roles to date, mixing quirky smarts with strong humor, and he seems to be having a whole lot of fun with it, which in turn makes it fun for the audience.
 I would love to get even more time with the character in a spin-off case, he’s just too good for one movie.

-Rounding out the best cast members is Chris Evans, with his performance as one of Harlan’s spoiled grandchildren being a huge departure from his most popular and notable role, Captain America.
-Ransom is an arrogant, foul-mouthed piece of work, and a far cry from the heart and soul of the Marvel Cinematic Universe.
+Rounding out the best cast members is Chris Evans, with his performance as one of Harlan’s spoiled grandchildren being a huge departure from his most popular and notable role, the Marvel Cinematic Universe’s Captain America.
+Ransom is an arrogant, foul-mouthed piece of work, and a far cry from the heart and soul of the MCU.
 If Evans was planning to distance himself from Cap, he’s certainly on the right track with roles like these.

 The three aforementioned actors are just enough to make up for the fairly predictable storytelling in Knives Out’s latter half – I was able to identify the culprit about half an hour before the reveal, it was still fun to watch though – but not enough to make the film truly great.
 Maybe if we’d gotten more from Harlan’s other children, Linda (Jamie Lee Curtis) Walt (Michael Shannon) or the in-laws, Richard (Don Johnson) Donna (Rikki Lindhome) and Joni (Toni Collette), the movie could have lived up to my expectations.
 Unfortunately, most of the cast isn’t given the screen time they deserve.